Propagation of Wave Packets Close to Conical Intersections: Introduction

-Theorem \ref{theo:outgoingWP} is derived from Theorem \ref{theo:outgoingWPfctu} through computations and an appropriate choice of $N_0$ and also of the parameters $\delta$ and $R$ as functions of $\varepsilon$.
-The fact that the function ~$a$ is nonzero explains why a new wave packet is generated on the other mode, both functions $\alpha_1^{\text{out}}$ and $\alpha_2^{\text{out}}$ are nonzero.
-To conclude, it remains to use the second point of Lemma \ref{prop:changetime} to obtain the desired formula for the outgoing wave packet in the original variables.
-This is done in Subsection \ref{subsec:outgoingWP}.\\
+The fact that the function ~$a$ is nonzero explains why a new wave packet is generated on the other mode : both functions $\alpha_1^{\text{out}}$ and $\alpha_2^{\text{out}}$ are nonzero.
+The second point of Lemma \ref{prop:changetime} allows us to return to the original coordinates (see Subsection \ref{subsec:outgoingWP}) and to obtain the following theorem.